 For the sauce:

 - Place the skillet on medium heat.
-Place the slices of tofu on it and pour on the marinade, ingredients.
+Place the slices of tofu on it and pour on the marinade, ingredients (with half the lemon zest).
 Dredge the tofu through the marinade using a fork or a pair of tongs to make sure each slice is coated on all sides.
 Continue browning the tofu over medium-high heat until each side turns golden-brown.
 Remove and set aside.
 When cool enough to handle, cut into cubes.

-- In the same skillet, mix the lemon juice, half the zest, ½ cup of vegetable stock, maple syrup, ginger, garlic, tamari and red pepper flakes.
+- In the same skillet, mix the lemon juice, the remaining half of the zest, ½ cup of vegetable stock, maple syrup, ginger, garlic, tamari and red pepper flakes.
 Cook over medium heat until it comes to a boil.

 - Whisk the tapioca starch or cornstarch with the remaining ¼ cup of vegetable stock and add it to the sauce, stirring rapidly as you mix.
 The sauce should thicken almost immediately.
 Let it come to a boil, then add the cubed tofu back to the pan and continue cooking another 3-5 minutes until the sticky sauce glazes the tofu but you still have enough sauce left over to spoon over your rice.
 Check if you need salt, stir in the sesame seeds and turn off the heat.